kirbysayshi/file-similarity/README.md

 Scores are between `0` (no lines match between the files) and `1` (lines, after normalization, completely match).
 When comparing files, this tool normalizes each line by trimming whitespace, removing empty lines, and sorting.
 This means that two files _could_ receive a score of `1` (completely equal) but have differing whitespace or line order.
 Generally this isn't a problem.

+The CLI defaults are geared towards JS/TS projects, but this tool is language agnostic: it only cares about lines in files.

 Usage (library)
 -----------